toylim/paperwork/doc/install.devel.markdown

 won't be available directly on your PATH.

 Libinsane is scan library required by Paperwork.
 You need it in your development environment.
-There are other dependencies that may required/
+There are other dependencies that may be required.

 To make things simpler, Paperwork repository includes a script (`activate_test_env.sh`) to create a Python virtualenv including Libinsane